Modular proximal optimization for multidimensional total-variation regularization: Introduction

 It is worth highlighting that it is not just proximal solvers such as FISTA \citep{fista}, SpaRSA~\citep{sparsa}, SALSA \citep{SALSA}, TwIST \citep{TwIST}, \trip \citep{KimICML10}, that can benefit from our fast prox-operators.
-All other 2D and higher-D TV solvers, e.g., \citep{YangTV}, as well as the recent ADMM based trend-filtering solvers of~\citet{trendf} immediately benefit (and in fact, even gain the ability to solve weighted versions of their problems, a feature that they currently lack).
+All other 2D and higher-D TV solvers, e.g., \citep{YangTV}, as well as the recent ADMM based trend-filtering solvers of~\citet{trendf} immediately benefit, not only in speed but also by gaining the ability to solve weighted problems.